GeminiDRSoftware/DRAGONS/recipe_system/doc/rs_UsersManual/definitions.rst

 The recipes in "sq" mode contain all the steps required to fully reduce data without cutting corners.
 Some steps can be lengthy, some steps might offer an optional interactive interface for optimization.
-This mode requires all the calibrations and will return an error in case some of the is not found.
+This mode requires all the calibrations and will return an error in case some are not found.

-It is important to notice that a calibration processed with a mode cannot be used in another mode.
-So make sure you are reducing all your data using the same mode.
+It is important to notice that a calibration processed with a lower quality mode cannot be used by a higher quality mode (sq > ql > qa).
+For example, a quicklook calibration cannot be used for science reduction, but a science quality calibration can be used for a quicklook reduction.

 Recipe